markusdosch/essentialmunich/README.md

 ## Transportation
 ### Public Transport
-There exist U-Bahn (covering the city region), S-Bahn (covering a larger area incl. the outskirts), Tram, and Bus.
+There are two rapid-transit systems: the "U-Bahn" (covering the city region) and the "S-Bahn" (connecting the city to the outskirts).
+Within the city, there are additional light rail ("Tram") and bus services.
 The monthly ticket is called "IsarCard".
 It costs 55,20€ for the M-Zone, which covers most of Munich.
 Recommended apps for calculating the routes are "[MVG Fahrinfo](https://www.mvg.de/services/mobile-services/fahrinfo.html)" and "[MVV App](https://www.mvv-muenchen.de/fahrplanauskunft/mobile-auskunft-app/mvv-app/index.html)".
 Both apps can be set to English.

 #### S-Bahn Stammstrecke
-The core section of the S-Bahn is called "Stammstrecke", because all S-Bahn lines go through there: Ostbahnhof, Rosenheimer Platz, Isartor, Marienplatz, Karlsplatz (Stachus), Hauptbahnhof, Hackerbrücke, Donnersbergerbrücke.
+The core section of the S-Bahn is called "Stammstrecke", because all S-Bahn lines go through here: Ostbahnhof, Rosenheimer Platz, Isartor, Marienplatz, Karlsplatz (Stachus), Hauptbahnhof, Hackerbrücke, Donnersbergerbrücke.

 Official plans also count Hirschgarten, Laim, and Pasing to the Stammstrecke, although not all (but most) lines go through them.